topfreegames/khan/docs/API.md

   The roster, as well as the memberships return a list of players, following this structure:

     {
-        "level": [int],  // not returned for denied/banned memberships "message": [string], // the message sent with the application
+        "level": [string],  // not returned for denied/banned memberships "message": [string], // the message sent with the application
                              // or "" if the membership was not created with and application "player": {